TheStatsProject/LMPW/content/mexican-migrant-labor-economic-impact.md

     </p>
 </div>

-**Key Takeaway:</b><br>
+**Key Takeaway:**
-<em>Crime patterns and offender ethnicities vary widely across U.S. border states, with some states showing notably higher rates for certain crimes or groups.</em></p>
+Crime patterns and offender ethnicities vary widely across U.S. border states, with some states showing notably higher rates for certain crimes or groups.

-<p style="color: #f0b90b;">At first hand we can see that the usual violent crimes on both borders are assaults and robberies, however, <b>the issue that infers us in the map is the drug narcotic violations and as you can see on the northern border the incidence is much lower (530,888) crimes related to drug narcotics violations much less than on the southern border (826,866) which again dismisses the vision of the Mexican government</b>, because even though the northern border of the USA has a greater distance, weather conditions and controls play an important role in the number of crimes of this nature, however <b>it is also important to highlight here that in most border states, only in New Mexico is where there is evidence that the majority group related to drug narcotic violations is of Latino origin, however in all other border states the Latino group does not appear as the main group, dismissing another deep-rooted idea about the Latino community and drugs.</b></p>
+At first hand we can see that the usual violent crimes on both borders are assaults and robberies, however, <b>the issue that infers us in the map is the drug narcotic violations and as you can see on the northern border the incidence is much lower (530,888) crimes related to drug narcotics violations much less than on the southern border (826,866) which again dismisses the vision of the Mexican government</b>, because even though the northern border of the USA has a greater distance, weather conditions and controls play an important role in the number of crimes of this nature, however <b>it is also important to highlight here that in most border states, only in New Mexico is where there is evidence that the majority group related to drug narcotic violations is of Latino origin, however in all other border states the Latino group does not appear as the main group, dismissing another deep-rooted idea about the Latino community and drugs.

 Statement 4. **Invesment and Entrepreneurship**